CodeNameMeteor/CatalystTrainer/README.md

 # CatalystTrainer
 The All-In-One Catalyst trainer.

-## Installation
+## Setup

-Download the launcher and dll, and place them both in the same folder of your choosing.
-While the game is running, run the launcher console and click on the game, wait for the console to close and the menu should open.
+1. Download The Latest Dll Version
+2. Run The LauncherConsole, while the game is running and click on the game.

 ## Default Keybinds